DomainDrivenArchitecture/dda-k8s-crate/README.md

 The nexus repository manager is the first application we deploy on the Kubernetes cluster.
 It uses the lestsencrypt-prod-issuer and requires an ingress config file on its own.
 In addition to the ingress config file a nexus-storage.yml and nexus.yml config file are necessary.
 The storage is of kind PersistenVolume and differentiates the storage and actualy application of nexus in two seperate Pods.

+### Dashboard

+The dashboard allows for debugging and overview of the Kubernetes cluster and should later also provide networking.
+To secure the dasboard, an ssh proxy is required and the dashboard can then be accessed via a http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy in the browser.

 ## compatability
 dda-pallet is compatible to the following versions